 While information is still be collected regarding the virus that causes COVID-19, SARS-CoV-2, there is evidence from a small number of cases worldwide that animals can become infected following close contact with people who have the virus.
-However, the CDC states that the risk of animals spreading COVID-19 to people is considered low.
+However, the CDC states that the risk of animals spreading COVID-19 to people is considered rare.

 Is there a vaccination for SARS-CoV-2?